wewoor/cup/README.md

 # Cup
-> An easy way to run static files in server container.
+An easy way to run a file server in your system. you can indicate the public file path to run the server ,and look these html static files in browser.

 # install